NERC-CEH/YMYW/README.md

 ### In a Nutshell
 - Before you start with YMYW, you need to Sign Up and get access to [Google's Earth Engine (GEE)](https://earthengine.google.com/).
-- In GEE, you can paste the [javaScript of YMYW](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js) in the GEE editor.
+- In GEE, you can paste the [JavaScript of YMYW](https://github.com/NERC-CEH/YMYW/blob/main/YMYW.js) in the GEE editor.
 You can also access the code directly through this [link](xx).

 > ### *Your Maps Your Way in 10 steps*
 > 1. Draw the area of interest (AOI) and specify the period or year of interest.